lquvatexas/lquvatexas.github.io/aboutme.md

-I worked with the innovative engine, [Snap Research](https://research.snap.com), of [Snap Inc.](https://www.snap.com/en-US/) as a research scientist intern on user engagement understanding, and [AbbVie SDS](https://www.abbvie.com) as a statistical intern on patient subgroup identification for clinical trials during fall 2020 and summer 2019.
+I worked with the innovation engine, [Snap Research](https://research.snap.com), of [Snap Inc.](https://www.snap.com/en-US/) as a research scientist intern on user engagement understanding, and [AbbVie SDS](https://www.abbvie.com) as a statistical intern on patient subgroup identification for clinical trials during fall 2020 and summer 2019.

 I'm a marathon runner and music lover.